PalumboN/garbage-collection-course/VMs for GC profiling/README.md

 1. Download the VM based on your OS and architecture.

+> If you are using Mac, then you need to run this command to the VM file `Pharo.app`
+>
+> `xattr -r -d com.apple.quarantine Pharo.app`

 2. Open a terminal and run the VM passing an image file

 ```bash